PooyaJln/PooyaJln/README.md

 -->

-An HVAC engineer by day and self-learning web developer by night currently working on an idea to create a 'building heat loss calculation' app using node JS, express,  React
+HVAC engineer by day and self-learning web developer by night, currently working on an idea to create a 'building heat loss calculation' app using node JS, express,  React.